Owlsome001/Invex/README.md

 <img src="https://github.com/Owlsome001/sim/blob/development/assets/images/logo.png" width="400" height="280">
-# SIM
+# InvEx

-SIM is an Inventory Management System.
+InvEx(Inventory Excellence) is an Inventory Management System.
 Its avails some features to help a warehouse staff managing stocks and tracking some metrics about the whole warehouse.